foundry-rs/book/src/cheatcodes/start-broadcast.md

     cheats.stopBroadcast();

-    // broadcast again, this time using a private key from environment variables cheats.startBroadcast(vm.envUint("PRIVATE_KEY"));
+    // broadcast again, this time using a private key from your environment variables cheats.startBroadcast(vm.envUint("PRIVATE_KEY"));
     test.t(3);
     cheats.stopBroadcast();